Posted in Books, Reviews

 Posted in Mom Talk

 To me, I will take the advice into consideration, but if it’s something that I, as a parent, will not do to parent my child, then I speak up.
-Sometimes, I can’t speak up to a family member because I’m afraid of hurting their feelings, but I have learned that when it comes to you parenting your kids, the only feeling that matters is your kids and yours.
+Sometimes, I can’t speak up to others about this because I’m afraid of hurting their feelings, but I have learned that when it comes to you parenting your kids, the only feeling that matters is your kids and yours.

 There are three ways you can handle unwanted advise: